ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Can a form be factored out into a separate component?

 Yes - the answer has its own [article page here](/components).

 ---

+### How to handle file uploads?

+From version 2, file uploads are handled by Superforms.
+Read all about it on the [file uploads](/concepts/files) page.

+---